310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% endbubble %}

 {% bubble Kanata %}
-yes, i would like that very much… i really cannot do it alone. please help me save that child.
+yes, i would like that very much… i really [cannot] do it alone. please help me save [that child].
 {% endbubble %}

 {% bubble Kuro %}